- Genesis II

 Struggling to find a safe pathway, Chris’s telepathic powers show them the answer.
 The challenge?
 It’s an unreachable planet in a galaxy far away, one they cannot reach in a human lifetime.

 Faced with challenges far beyond those encountered in the taking of the Genesis II, Stewart and company must find a new way through Space and Time.
 If they can’t, they’ll either die in space or at the hands of the retaliation coming from Earth.

 The second book in the series, Genesis II drills deep into speculative science fiction.
-In this book, I present powerful concepts indicative of the kinds of things we (humans) will experience in the future, including how we perceive time and space and why we are eventually destined to achieve immortality (good or bad).
+This book presents powerful concepts indicative of the kinds of things we (humans) will experience in the future, including how we perceive time and space and why we are eventually destined to achieve immortality (good or bad).

-Genesis II is a dialog-driven ride through space and time you don’t want to miss, as it sets up the finale in the third book of the trilogy – Return to Earth (spring 2020).
+Genesis II is a dialog-driven ride through space and time you don’t want to miss, as it sets up the finale in the third book of the trilogy – Return to Earth (2020).

 CSA Director Allstrom, The Heit Directive

 No more than a dark shadow in the prow of the boat, Colonel Matthew Brannon sat silent and still.
 His eyes were closed yet he was on alert, pushing his awareness into the night, seeking any form of threat, any unnatural sound or smell.
 Once assured there was nothing out of place his eyes opened, immediately scanning the area around him while pupils remained dilated.
 There was nothing to see but the hint of the rise where the beach moved back from the water and the line of the peak where it leveled off, inward, towards the heart of Aletheia Island.